CarlaBuongiorno/The-Collector/TESTING.md

 ### Solved Bugs

 1. It was possible to register a duplicate username regardless of the code written to check if the username already exists in the database.
 The flash message that tells the user that the username already exists did not display, and instead the registration was successful.
-    * Fixed the 'for' of the username label to 'username' instead of 'name'.
+    * Fixed the `for` of the username label to `username` instead of `name`.
-    * The collection I used to check 'existing_user' was 'users' with an 's' at the end, while the one I tried to insert was 'user' without the 's'.
+    * The collection I used to check `existing_user` was `users` with an 's' at the end, while the one I tried to insert was `user` without the 's'.
 Correcting this solved the bug.
 2. The Bootstrap toggle switch for the 'For Sale' field, remains 'checked' upon inspection, despite being toggled 'off'.
     * This could be Bootstrap applying javascript behind the scenes.
     * Upon more investigation, this was remedied by adding and event listener to listen for a change in the toggle switch and if the field is 'checked', then set or remove the required attribute to the 'price' field.
-3. Deleting a comic would remove it from the 'comics' collection, but the ObjectId would remain in the 'user' collection where it is stored in the 'my_catalogue' field in an array.
+3. Deleting a comic would remove it from the 'comics' collection, but the ObjectId would remain in the 'user' collection where it is stored in the `my_catalogue` field in an array.
     * Originally, the comic was only being deleted from the 'comics' collection.
-    * To fix this, I needed to grab the user from the session, get the user from the database using the user from the session, get the user's ID and use the '$pull' command, with the ID of the comic, and then remove it from the user's 'my_catalogue'.
+    * To fix this, I needed to grab the user from the session, get the user from the database using the user from the session, get the user's ID and use the `$pull` command, with the ID of the comic, and then remove it from the user's `my_catalogue`.
 4. The 'Notes' field within the 'Edit Comic' form, would render empty instead of what the user previously had filled.
-    * This was due to the 'id', 'name', and 'for' attributes not being consistent with each other.
+    * This was due to the `id`, `name`, and `for` attributes not being consistent with each other.
-5. Admin could delete another user's comic, but the user's 'my_catalogue' array of comic IDs would not be updated.
+5. Admin could delete another user's comic, but the user's `my_catalogue` array of comic IDs would not be updated.
-    * The first issue was that the function was first deleting the comic, then in the 'if user is admin', trying to find the 'the_collector' from a comic id that no longer existed.
+    * The first issue was that the function was first deleting the comic, then in the `if user is admin`, trying to find the `the_collector` from a comic id that no longer existed.
-    * Moving the delete functionality to after the 'IF' block brought me a step closer to fixing this bug.
+    * Moving the delete functionality to after the `if` block brought me a step closer to fixing this bug.
     * The second issue was that I was trying to find the user's collection, in order to update their catalogue, by their 'ID' (which I did not have).
-By substituting this for what I did have ('username'), the issue was resolved.
+By substituting this for what I did have (`username`), the issue was resolved.

 ### Known Bugs